 Before rehanging, soak in a salt-water solution to prevent mildew.
 Clean plastic with a laundry pre-wash spray.
 Simply spray along the top, letting it run down to cover the curtain.
 Allow to sit for a few minutes, then rinse.

-To keep your bowl clean, pour a half-cup or so of bleach into the potty each morning or evening and let it sit.
+Bathroom cleaning tips for toilets: To keep your bowl clean, pour a half-cup or so of bleach into the potty each morning or evening and let it sit.

+Each day, also wipe the toilet seat and rim with a disposable disinfecting wipe.
+And always put down the toilet lid before flushing.
 Besides being much more pleasant to look at, a closed potty when flushed doesn't send stirred-up, ahem, unpleasantries spiraling into the air where they can land on your sink, counter, or toothbrush.
 Ugh.